 MATH113.
-CALCULUS FOR SCIENTISTS AND ENGINEERS II -SHORT FORM.
+CALCULUS FOR SCIENTISTS AND ENGINEERS II - SHORT FORM.
 1.0 Semester Hr.

 (I, II) This is a bridge course for entering freshmen and new transfer students to CSM who have either a score of 5 on the BC AP Calculus exam or who have taken an appropriate Calculus II course at another institution (determined by a departmental review of course materials).
-Two, three and n-dimensional space, vectors, curves and surfaces in 3-dimensional space, cylindrical and spherical coordinates, and applications of these topics.
-Prerequisites: none.
+Two, three and n-dimensional space, vectors, curves and surfaces in 3-dimensional space, polar, cylindrical and spherical coordinates, and applications of these topics.
+Prerequisite: Placement by Mines Transfer Specialist or AMS Department recommendation.
 1 hour lecture; 1 semester hour.